Nominations for the 2022 Griffith Australia Day Awards have now closed.

 The 2021 Griffith Australia Day Awards Recipients are:

-Candi Kelly, Barny Barnhill, Julie Barnhill, Andrew Grace, Noel Murray, Carl McAlevey, Rodger Graf and Bernard Goodwin - Community Friends
+Candi Kelly, Barny Barnhill, Julie Barnhill, Andrew Grace, Noel Murray, Carl McAlevey, and Rodger Graf - Community Friends

 Luanne Carter - Royals Netball Club